Which city is cheaper, Charleston or Duck?

 Duck gets a good bit of rain this time of year.
 In January, Duck usually receives more rain than Charleston.
 Duck gets 4.1 inches (105 mm) of rain, while Charleston receives 3.3 inches (85 mm) of rain each month for the winter.

 The spring brings many poeple to Duck as well as Charleston.
+The spring months attract visitors to Duck because of the beaches, the small town charm, and the natural beauty.
 Additionally, the beaches and the natural beauty are the main draw to Charleston this time of year.

 In April, Duck is generally cooler than Charleston.
-Temperatures in Duck average around 59°F (15°C), and Charleston stays around 64°F (18°C).
+Daily temperatures in Duck average around 59°F (15°C), and Charleston fluctuates around 64°F (18°C).

 The sun comes out a lot this time of the year in Charleston.
 People are often attracted to the plentiful sunshine in Duck this time of the year.
 In the spring, Duck often gets less sunshine than Charleston.
 Duck gets 253 hours of sunny skies this time of year, while Charleston receives 275 hours of full sun.